ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : sendMsgMaxLen

 Type:
-: Integer
+: Integer (non-negative)

 This property represents the maximum Message size that an application can send.
-It is specified as the nummber of bytes.
+It is specified as the number of bytes.

 #### Maximum Message Size on Receive {#conn-max-msg-recv}